hmedrano/erddap-python/README.md

 ```

-Access to metadata of the dataset, and request subsets in different formats.
+Access the metadata of the dataset.

 ```python
 >>> # Get more information about dimensions